NushaMBZ/aide-memoire/Level 4/AGM4367/N Unit-02 S-08.md

 #Q
 Welfare effects of price floor ::
-- **Surplus of Supply:** One of the most common effects of a price floor is the creation of a surplus of supply.
+- <mark style="background: #FF5582A6;">**Surplus of Supply:**</mark> One of the most common effects of a price floor is the creation of a surplus of supply.
-- **Reduced Efficiency:** Price floors can lead to a reduction in economic efficiency.
+- <mark style="background: #FF5582A6;">**Reduced Efficiency:**</mark> Price floors can lead to a reduction in economic efficiency.
 Resources might be misallocated, as some producers who are willing to sell at the equilibrium price might not be able to sell their products due to the higher price floor.
-- **Consumer Impact:** While price floors are often implemented to protect consumers from extremely low prices, they can have unintended consequences.
+- <mark style="background: #FF5582A6;">**Consumer Impact:**</mark> While price floors are often implemented to protect consumers from extremely low prices, they can have unintended consequences.
-- **Producer Impact:** Price floors can benefit producers by guaranteeing them a higher price for their goods or services.
+- <mark style="background: #FF5582A6;">**Producer Impact:** </mark>Price floors can benefit producers by guaranteeing them a higher price for their goods or services.

 ![[Pasted image 20230821221657.png]]
 #/Q